Hajj: Ramy al-Jamarat

-Animal Sacrificing
+Animal sacrificing

 After the stoning of the Devil, cattle (Surah 22:34-36) are sacrificed to commemorate the story of Ibrahim and Ismael.
 Traditionally the pilgrims slaughtered the animal themselves or oversaw the slaughtering.
 Today many pilgrims buy a sacrifice voucher in Mecca before the greater Hajj begins, which allows an animal to be slaughtered in the name of God (Allah) on the 10th, without the pilgrim being physically present.
 Modern abattoirs complete the processing of the meat, which is then sent as a charity to poor people around the world.
 At the same time as the sacrifices occur at Mecca, Muslims worldwide perform similar sacrifices, in a three-day global festival called Eid al-Adha.

 Hair removal

 After sacrificing an animal, another important rite of Hajj is the shaving or trimming of head hair (known as Halak).
-All male pilgrims shave their head or trim their hair on the day of Eid al Adha and female pilgrims cut the tips of their hair.
+All male pilgrims shave their head or trim their hair on the day of Eid al Adha and female pilgrims cut the ends of their hair.